Samsung/CordovaPlugins/RichNotificationsSDK/README.md

 ### Restrictions

-The Samsung RichNotification Cordova Plugin is based on Samsung Rich Notifications SDK Version 1.0.0.
-You can use this plugin only on Samsung Android (API level 19 or higher) devices compatible with Gear S. All the restrictions of the Samsung RichNotification SDK are also applicable for the Samsung RichNotification Cordova Plugin.
+The Samsung RichNotification Cordova Plugin is based on Samsung Rich Notifications SDK Version 1.1.0.
+You can use this plugin only on Samsung Android (API level 19 or higher) devices compatible with Gear S and Gear S2.
+All the restrictions of the Samsung RichNotification SDK are also applicable for the Samsung RichNotification Cordova Plugin.